AlizerUncaged/JTable-Layout/ReadMe.md

 ## Architecture

-This project follows the Model-View-Controller (MVC) design pattern. 🎨 The `Pizza` class is the model, the `PizzaView` class is the view, and the `PizzaController` class is the controller.
+This project follows the Model-View-Controller (MVC) design pattern. 🎨 The `data` package contains the data handling, the `views` package is the view, and the `Controller.java` class is the controller.

 ## Dependencies